 Drums Aloud History

-This project came about when Nigel and Mike met up with the Caslon Community team, as all three parties were interested in developing a community drumming project in the Birmingham/Black Coutry region.
+This project came about when Nigel Sadler and Mike Tinsley met up with the Caslon Community team, as all three parties were interested in developing a community drumming project in the Birmingham/Black Coutry region.
 In January 2007, the preparation began and the bid was submitted to Awards for All in May 2007 and the grant of £9,500 was awarded in July 2007.
 As a result, the organisers behind this project were able to bring West African djembe & sabar drumming to the Black Country & Birmingham, but primarily centred around Halesowen in the West Midlands.

 Drums Aloud administration